Structure of Chevalley groups over rings via universal localization: Group schemes

 And the latter is obviously equivalent to saying that $h(I)\subseteq\q$.
 In particular, $\q=h(I)$ is the smallest ideal such that $h\in G(R,\q)$.

 \begin{lem} Let $\mf a$ and $\mf b$ be ideals of a ring $R$, Then $[G(R,\mf a),G(R,\mf b)]\le G(R,\mf a\mf b)$. \end{lem}

 \begin{proof} A proof for $G=\GL_n$ can be found in~\cite{VavStepCommForm0} and the general case can be easily deduced from this.
-However, we prefer to give a direct proof using the formalizm of the current subsection.
+However, we prefer to give a direct proof using the formalism of the current section.

 Note that $A\otimes_KA=(K\oplus I)\otimes_K(K\oplus I)=K\oplus I\otimes_KK\oplus K\otimes_KI\oplus I\otimes_KI$.
 Therefore, $(A\otimes_KI)\cap (I\otimes_KA)=I\otimes_KI$.
 There are two natural inclusions of the ring $A$ into $A\otimes_KA$.
 Denote by $g_1$ and $g_2$ the images of the generic element $g\in G(A)$ in $G(A\otimes_KA)$ under these inclusions.
 Since, $g_1\in G(A\otimes_KA,I\otimes_KA)$ and $g_2\in G(A\otimes_KA,A\otimes_KI)$, we have